Himanshu24122000/Challenging--Fake--Image--Detection--using--GAN--modules/README.md

 This readme file gives basic overview of the scrope of this project, sample results, and steps needed to replicate the work, either from scratch or using pre-trained models.
 Reproducing the results from-scratch is very involved process and includes training of all the models.
 In either case data processing needs to be done.
 Details are described below.

-The full research paper is available at: https://arxiv.org/abs/2203.00108

 **TLDR.**
 ## Abstract